harcokuppens/CourseGradingWithDOMjudge/Setting_up_domjudge_for_a_course.md

     click on 'Edit' button at bottom of window then change config of 'Demo' contest:
-        'Enable public scoreboard' set from 'Yes' to 'No' click on 'Save' button at bottom of window
+        'Enable public scoreboard' set from 'Yes' to 'No' copy 'Start Time' to 'Scoreboard freeze time' and 'End time' fields then increase the year with one year in the 'Scoreboard freeze time' and 'End time' fields which makes the demo contest open for submissions for one year click on 'Save' button at bottom of window

-For security reasons we also remove the `demo` user by:
+For security reasons we also remove the `demo` user and `exteam` by:

     click on 'DOMjudge' in top right corner, to get 'DOMjudge Jury interface' click on 'Users'
     on the row for the 'demo' user click at the end of line on the 'trashcan' icon and confirm by pressing the 'Delete' button in the popup window

+    click on 'DOMjudge' in top right corner, to get 'DOMjudge Jury interface' click on 'Teams'
+    on the row for the 'exteam' team click at the end of line on the 'trashcan' icon and confirm by pressing the 'Delete' button in the popup window

 Now, when not logged in, you see nothing.
 When logged in, you can play with demo contest.